Ngāti Maru–Ngati Tūwharetoa War: Fall of Motu-o-puhi

 View looking down on Lake Rotoaira from the south.
 Motu-o-puhi island is at left and Lake Taupō is at the top of the picture.

 In December 1828, Tuterangianini led another war party from Ngāti Maru to attack Ngāti Tūwharetoa.
 The success of the previous expedition led them to believe that they had a good chance of seizing territory and settling permanently.
 Tuterangianini joined up with a force of Ngāti Raukawa led by Te Ruamaioro, who were migrating towards the southern part of the North Island as a result of pressure from their neighbours.
 The expedition brought a single musket, the first gun to be brought into the Taupō region.

-At Waihaha, the expedition met the local hapū, Ngāti Te Kohera, who were related to Ngāti Raukawa.
+At Waihāhā, the expedition met the local hapū, Ngāti Te Kohera, who were related to Ngāti Raukawa.
 They guided the expedition to Pūkawa and then Ngāti Maru went on to Te Rapa, while Ngāti Raukawa took an inland route further to the west.
-Te Rapa was Te Heuheu’s main base, but at this time it was empty because he had gathered all the southern and western Tūwharetoa at Waitahanui to the east to keep them safe from war parties.
+Te Rapa was Te Heuheu's main base, but at this time it was empty because he had gathered all the southern and western Tūwharetoa at Waitahanui to the east to keep them safe from war parties.
 Therefore, Tuterangianini was able to occupy Te Rapa.

 Te Heuheu led his men out to Te Rapa and the two forces presented themselves to one another and performed many haka.
 Finally, the Ngāti Maru force announced that it was on its way south and posed no threat to Tūwharetoa.
 To secure their passage through Tūwharetoa territory, Ngāti Maru agreed to hand over a number of women as hostages.
 Most of these hostages were female relatives of Te Whatanui, one of the Ngāti Maru rangatira: his daughter Te Rangingangana, his niece Rangipoutahi, and his wife Rauoterangi.
 Two other chieftainesses of Ngāti Maru, Hapai and Pito, were also handed over.